TalTech-HPC-Centre/taltech-hpc-docs/README.md

 ### CI/CD / Workflow info

+After build and before deployment, media files are optimized with [jampack](https://github.com/divriots/jampack).
+It takes about 30 seconds longer than usual to deploy a new build as a result.

 Dead links are checked on schedule and on each push.
 Check Actions to see results and fix dead links!

 ### Pro tips